Stay warm and safe during winter activities

 - If you are a novice, consider taking a snowmobile or snow machine safety training course before your first outing.

-- Always check the weather conditions before departing.
+- Check the weather conditions before departing.

-- If traveling in mountainous terrain, check for 'Avalanche Conditions.'
+- If traveling in mountainous terrain, check for avalanche conditions.

 - Know the area where you're riding, if possible.
 There may be hazards, such as washouts (melted snow, flowing water or erosion impacting the trail, road or field), fences and drop-offs in unfamiliar areas.

 - Before departing, check your machine's fuel and fluid levels to make sure they are sufficient for the trip.
 Check the machine's overall condition and operation.